cyuab/kendoHubSphinx/source/channel/theKendoShow.rst

 2. From the far distance, step in.

-3. As we leap forward, instead of bringing the shinai over head.
-Pushing from left leg, leap forward and strike with small action without making a huge swing.
+3. As we leap forward, instead of bring the shinai over head, push from left leg, leap forward and strike with small action without making a huge swing.

-4. Raise the shinai so that the tip is above your opponent' head.
+4. Raise the shinai so that the tip is above your opponent's head.
 Be aware that the shinai should not point backward.
-Must stay forward as shown in 09:51.
+Must stay forward as shown at 09:51.

 5. As in the large version, we still need to cut to the chin in order to make nice solid strike.
 When we cut, we time the hands and feet together.

-6. Carrying your body weight with your feet
+6. Carrying your body weight with your feet.

-7. Moving the feet before hand
+7. Moving the feet before hand.

-8. Small does not mean fast
+8. Small does not mean fast.

-9. The most important is "all together is one"
+9. The most important is "all together is one".

 Then, in the demonstration.